Blog

 Choice Digital

+Think about the last time your organization sent money out the door.
 A refund after a canceled service.
 A reimbursement for an overpayment.
 An incentive for completing an energy audit.
 A rebate check mailed to a customer who will wait three weeks to receive it, then spend another ten minutes trying to figure out how to cash it.

 • Insurance: Claims and settlement disbursements